US rotor-based cipher machine

 This new information has led to an update of the

-During its lifetime, KL-7 was compromised several times.
+During its lifetime, KL-7 was compromised on a number of occasions.

 It is believed that the Russians were able to read (break) messages